Unitarity of Symplectic Fermion in $\alpha$-vacua with Negative Central Charge: Abstract

 \section{Abstract}

-We study the two-dimensional free symplectic fermion with anti-periodic boundary condition.
-This model has negative norm states with naive inner product.
+We study the two-dimensional free symplectic fermion theory with anti-periodic boundary condition.
+This model has negative norm states with a naive inner product.
 This negative norm problem can be cured by introducing a new inner product.
 We demonstrate that this new inner product follows from the connection between the path integral formalism and the operator formalism.
-This model has negative central charge, $c=-2$, and we clarify how CFT$_2$ with negative central charge can have the non-negative norm.
-We introduce $\alpha$-vacua in which the Hamiltonian is seemingly non-Hermitian.
-In spite of non-Hermiticity we find that the energy spectrum is real.
+This model has a negative central charge, $c=-2$, and we clarify how CFT$_2$ with negative central charge can have a non-negative norm.
+Furthermore, we introduce $\alpha$-vacua in which the Hamiltonian is seemingly non-Hermitian.
+In spite of non-Hermiticity, we find that the energy spectrum is real.
 We also compare a correlation function with respect to the $\alpha$-vacua with that of the de Sitter space.

-\textit{Introduction.}---Unitarity, as a primary postulate of quantum theory, has played a central role in producing momentous achievements in physics such as the optical theorem for the $S$-matrix and Page curve in the black hole~\cite{Page:1993wv}.
-On the other hands an open quantum system, which features non-unitarity, has been recently spotlighted.
-And the physical properties of non-unitary models have been extensively investigated, such as topological phases~\cite{Rudner:2009ta,Esaki:2011uj,Sato:2011yw,Hu:2011qk,Kawabata:2020olo} and phase transitions~\cite{Kawabata:2017gkk,Xiao:2019vc,Dora:2018flx,Xiao:2021wo,Kawabata:2022biv} of non-Hermitian systems.
+\textit{Introduction.}---Unitarity, as a primary postulate of quantum theory, has played a central role in producing momentous achievements in physics such as the optical theorem for the $S$-matrix and the Page curve in the black hole~\cite{Page:1993wv}.
+On the other hand, an open quantum system, which features non-unitarity, has been recently spotlighted.
+There, the physical properties of non-unitary models have been extensively investigated, such as topological phases~\cite{Rudner:2009ta,Esaki:2011uj,Sato:2011yw,Hu:2011qk,Kawabata:2020olo} and phase transitions~\cite{Kawabata:2017gkk,Xiao:2019vc,Dora:2018flx,Xiao:2021wo,Kawabata:2022biv} of non-Hermitian systems.

-In CFT$_2$ the central charge is known to be a powerful criterion for unitarity; a CFT$_2$ with negative central charge has negative norm states and therefore is non-unitary.
-CFTs with negative central charge such as Yang-Lee edge singularity~\cite{Yang:1952be,Lee:1952ig,Fisher:1978pf,Cardy:1985yy,Itzykson_1989} and PT symmetric Su-Schrieffer-Heeger model~\cite{Chang:2019jcj} have provided fruitful laboratories to understand the non-unitary physics.
+In two-dimensional conformal field theory (CFT$_2$), the central charge is known to be a powerful criterion for unitarity; a CFT$_2$ with negative central charge has negative norm states and therefore is non-unitary.
+CFTs with negative central charge such as the Yang-Lee edge singularity~\cite{Yang:1952be,Lee:1952ig,Fisher:1978pf,Cardy:1985yy,Itzykson_1989} and the PT-symmetric Su-Schrieffer-Heeger model~\cite{Chang:2019jcj} have provided fruitful laboratories to understand non-unitary physics.